Devrer/kobo_weather/README.md

 # Kobo Weather

+NOTE1: Entering sleep mode takes about 5 seconds.
+Pushing the powerbutton in this window will make the sleep-process restart and take another 5 seconds, and the app will hence appear to have frozen.
+Wait at least 5 seconds before trying to wake the app up by the powerbutton.

 A small, native weather app for Kobo e-readers(Clara BW/Colour and Libra colour).
 It shows current conditions, a three-day forecast, and an hour-by-hour breakdown — rendered for e-ink with FBInk and launched straight from the home screen via NickelMenu.